dask-contrib/dask-awkward/docs/dev-releasing.rst

 Tagging a version
 -----------------

-We use calendar versioning (CalVer)of the format: ``YYYY.MM.X`` where ``X`` is incremented as needed depending on how many release have already occured in the same year and month.
+We use calendar versioning (CalVer) with the format: ``YYYY.MM.X`` where ``X`` is incremented as needed depending on how many release have already occurred in the same year and month.
 For example, if the most recent release is the first release from March of 2023 it would be ``2023.3.0``, the next release (no matter what day in that month) would be ``2023.3.1``.

-Check the latest tag
+Check the latest tag with git (or just visit the GitHub repository tags list):

 .. code-block::